 This Pistachio Crusted Salmon is where healthy meets delicious.
 It’s crunchy, flavorful with a delicious Spinach and Raisin Salad.
-This easy 20-minute recipe makes an easy and fast weeknight meal.
+This simple 20-minute recipe makes an easy and quick weeknight meal.

 Pistachio Crusted Salmon With Spinach Raisin Salad

 You know what the best part is?
-The whole meal can be pulled together in under 20 minutes.
-Sounds like a deal?
+The whole meal can be pulled together in under 30 minutes.

 Then, head over to a grocery store to stock up on salmon.
 For this recipe, I’ve used Sockeye salmon, but any type will do.

-Then, mix your pistachios with garlic powder and nicely dredge your salmon in it.
-How easy is that?
+Then, mix your pistachios with garlic powder and dredge your salmon in it.

 For a side dish, I made an incredibly delicious Spinach And Raisin salad with maple-orange vinaigrette.
 This vinaigrette is fruity, with a hint of sweetness to it and adds a nice flavor to a simple salad.